The Stauffer Lab

 Phytoplankton Ecology & Coastal Biological Oceanography @ UL Lafayette

 Welcome to the Stauffer Lab in the Department of Biology at University of Louisiana at Lafayette.
-Our research focuses on phytoplankton ecology, biological oceanography, and water quality issues in marine and estuarine ecosystems.
+Our research focuses on phytoplankton ecology, biological oceanography, and understanding how both long- and short-term change affect communities and food webs in marine and estuarine ecosystems.

 Learn More